 - 1. Procedures to monitor product quality.
 Procedures based on quality reporting are in place to internally monitor product quality.
-Results are analyzed regularly and senior management is informed in order to decide improving actions. - 2.
+Results are analysed regularly and senior management is informed in order to decide improving actions. - 2.
 User satisfaction surveys.
-User Satisfaction Surveys or other indirect methods are implemented on a regular basis and their results are made public and incorporated where useful in Quality Reports, since they monitor "Relevance", amongst other dimensions.
+User satisfaction surveys or other indirect methods are implemented on a regular basis and their results are made public and incorporated where useful in Quality Reports, since they monitor "Relevance", amongst other dimensions.

 - 3. User oriented quality reports.
-User oriented quality reports are made available to the public. - 4.
+User oriented quality reports are made public, bearing in mind the standards for reference metadata and quality indicators, in particular the Single Integrated Metadata Structure (SIMS). - 4.
 Producer oriented quality reports.
 Producer oriented quality reports are published regularly (periodicity to be determined: e.g. by the specific Regulation and the survey life cycle), bearing in mind the standards for reference metadata and quality indicators, in particular the Single Integrated Metadata Structure (SIMS). - 5.
 Product quality monitoring.
-Users and producers quality reporting are used for regular quality monitoring over time.
+Users and producers quality reporting is used for regular quality monitoring over time.